-A. Oregon Should Eliminate Civil SOLs
+A. Missouri Should Eliminate or Extend Civil SOLs

-Currently, Oregon's civil SOL for claims arising from child sex trafficking expires when victims reach age 23 or 6 years after the trafficking occurs.
-As shown in the graphic below, Oregon's civil SOL ranks among the worst in the country.
+Currently, Missouri's civil SOL for claims against perpetrators expires when victims reach age 31 or 3 years after discovering their injuries.
+As shown in the graphic below, Missouri's civil SOL ranks among the worst in the country.

 In contrast, as you can see below, seventeen U.S. states and territories, along with the federal government, have already abolished their age cap for many CSA claims.
-The worst states and territories with age limits that block claims when victims are in young adulthood are out of touch with science and the realities child sex abuse trauma.
-Oregon is among state's with the shortest civil SOLs in the country, cutting off survivors' rights at age 50 or younger - and much younger, at age 23 with respect to child sex trafficking claims.
+The worst states and territories with age limits that block claims when victims are barely in their 30's are out of touch with science and the realities child sex abuse trauma.
+Missouri is 1 of 20 states with the shortest civil SOLs in the country, cutting off survivors' rights at age 34 or younger.

-This bill's civil extension would improve Oregon's sex trafficking SOL significantly.
+This bill's civil extension would improve Missouri's SOL significantly.
 It is in line with the recent federal changes and the overall trend to give older victims more time to come forward in accordance with the delayed disclosure of abuse science.